TTanisha/FamilyHub/README.md

     * Users of the same family group will be able to view a shared calendar
     * The calendar can be viewed in a monthly or daily layout.
     * Users can add, edit, and remove recurring or single/one-time events to this calendar and each event will be viewable to everyone in the family group.
-    * Each user will be able to customize/personalize their individual view of the calendar.

 * Family Member Profiles
 * Family Groups